phpandroidgladiator/todoist-api/source/includes/_users.md

 Property | Description
 -------- | -----------
 id| User's unique id.
-api_token | User's token (that should be used to call the other API methods). email | User's email. full_name | User's real name. start_page | User's default view on Todoist.
+token | User's token (that should be used to call the other API methods). email | User's email. full_name | User's real name. start_page | User's default view on Todoist.
 The start page can be one of the following: `_info_page` for the info page, `_blank` for a blank page, `_project_<PROJECT_ID>` for project with id `<PROJECT_ID>`, and `<ANY_QUERY>` to query after anything.